jumpjack/viceLC.js/README.md

->> trying to add copy/paste function
+Foked to trg to adding copy/paste function.

 VICE.js